Wireless IoT Networks

 |3-15km||12||distant sensor monitoring|

 Most of these technologies have an ultra low-power "sleep" mode when not active and most of the time are drawing current in the microamp range.
 Wi-Fi is the exception, and requires more consideration versus the other lower-power solutions.

 ZigBee, Thread, and Z-Wave are all appropriate choices for the home automation space, with Z-Wave having been around the longest.
 In their latest versions, all three have the ability to form mesh networks, with Thread having the most sophisticated ability to re-establish connectivity when a "child" is moved from one "parent" to another.

-The Bluetooth, Bluetooth LE, and ZigBee circuitry is located on the ARTIK module itself; the Z-Wave modem is located on the development board.
-The SIGFOX circuit is not used; refer to the SIGFOX article for more information.
+The Bluetooth, Bluetooth LE, and ZigBee circuitry is located on the ARTIK module itself; the Z-Wave modem is a USB dongle option.
+The SIGFOX circuit present on some development boards is not used; refer to the SIGFOX article for more information.